apartment with moving boxes

 If it’s unclear whether or not the tenant is disabled, landlords are only allowed to ask for proof of disability when the tenant is asking for accommodations or modifications to be made to the property.

-A Tenant’s Guide to Renting with a Disability
+A Tenant’s Guide to Renting With a Disability

 Tenants Have a Right to Accommodation and Modifications

 Tenants have a right to request that reasonable modifications and accommodations be made to the lease terms or rental before move-in.
 An accommodation is a change or adjustment to a property rule, policy, or service.
-Some accommodation requests include:

 • Permission to use a service animal